-7. Special Committees.
+2. Special Committees.

 Special Committees consisting of Board members may be created by the Chair of the Board, or may be elected by the Board.
 Such committees shall perform their assigned duties and functions in accordance with the instructions, if any, given them by the Board or the Board Chair.
-Unless specified as standing committees, when such committees have performed the duties and functions assigned them by the Board or the Board Chair, have made their recommendations, reports or have taken such action permitted and authorized by their instructions, they shall be automatically discharged.
+Unless specified as standing committees created with the affirmation of a majority vote of the Board, when such special committees have performed the duties and functions assigned them by the Board or the Board Chair, have made their recommendations, reports or have taken such action permitted and authorized by their instructions, they shall be automatically discharged.
 No special committee can exist for longer than one year unless reestablished.
 Such committees shall function in a fact-finding or advisory capacity.